zhangjis/CMAPPER_rock/README.md

 |                |                       | ε-Fe + FeSi alloy      | epi_Si_Fe |

-See examples and comments in `input_file.pyx` for additional information.
+See examples and comments in `input.txt` for additional information.

 In future versions, users will be able to provide additional models for mantle viscosity and choices of EoS in addition to the default options provided.